publiccodenet/about/activities/communication/communications-plan.md

 We are also actively building our ecosystem by:

-* connecting members with like*minded parties (members and other public organizations, affiliates and structural funders)
+* connecting members with like-minded parties (members and other public organizations, affiliates and structural funders)
 * boosting awareness of public code
 * setting standards and creating reusable resources (by providing thought leadership!)
 * demonstrating the value of public code with well documented, public business cases and risk analyses